 Everyone is welcome!

 We hope that you will find a warm welcome when you come to visit Sts.
 Mary Magdalene & Markella.
 Anyone, whether Orthodox or not, is welcome to enter our Church with reverence.
-Although many of our members are, in fact, Greek or of Greek descent, many others, including our priest, come from various backgrounds.
+Although many of our members are, in fact, Greek or of Greek descent, many others come from various backgrounds.

 The “Greek” in “Greek Orthodox” does not refer to ethnicity, but to the eastern half of the original “one, holy, catholic, and apostolic Church,” for which the traditional liturgical and theological language was Greek.
 After all, the New Testament and the lion’s share of early Christian writings were composed in Greek.
 So we are called “Greek” in the same way that the Roman Catholic Church is often called “Latin.”
 In this sense, our sister Orthodox Churches in Russia, Romania, Serbia, the Arab world, and elsewhere, may also be called “Greek Orthodox,” because their liturgy and theology descend from the tradition of the Greek Church Fathers.